Skip to main content

 Next, collect three written confirmations before scheduling: who can approve and sign, what the first milestone is, and how payment will move.
 If any of those is vague, keep the thread in writing and ask follow-up questions before you share your calendar link.

 For cross-border situations, add a reporting-risk flag early without guessing rules.
-If payer location, bank account, payment platform, or contract chain crosses borders, note: "Cross-border payment facts present.
-Add current threshold after verification."
+If payer location, bank account, payment platform, or contract chain crosses borders, note that cross-border payment facts are present and the current reporting threshold must be verified against official guidance before use.
 This is a review trigger, not a legal conclusion.

 Before you send your calendar link, run one final check from the written record: can you name decision authority, state the first milestone in one sentence, and explain payment mechanics clearly?
 If not, keep it in writing until all three are clear.
 Related reading: The Best Ergonomic Gear for Your Remote Work Setup.